stw007/ImperialCapstoneCompetition/README.md

 found a reliable maximum, e.g. F5 seemed to be a multiplicative function, maximised when all its inputs were; but in a couple of cases the algorithm was just struggling.
-I decided to investigate feature engineering (module 16), and added an optional preprocessing step to add bespoke features to each function, as this seemed a difficult process to generalise.
+I decided to investigate feature engineering (module 16), and added an optional preprocessing method to add bespoke features to each function.
 I used Claude to suggest features, keeping the numbers fairly small and in proportion to the amount of data.
 The implementation was more complicated than I had hoped: with scikit-learn, it was straightforward to operate in the real function dimensions for most of